dannguy1/mcp_service/docs/ModelManagement.md

 4. **Cost Efficiency**: Efficient resource utilization and automated processes
 5. **Compliance**: Audit trails and documentation for regulatory compliance

+## Current Implementation Status

+### ✅ Implemented Features

+1. **Flexible Model Import**: ZIP upload with required/optional file distinction
+2. **Model Validation**: Comprehensive validation with detailed feedback
+3. **Model Registry**: Dual-format registry with backward compatibility
+4. **Model Deployment**: Deploy and rollback functionality
+5. **Frontend UI**: Complete model management interface
+6. **API Endpoints**: Full REST API for model operations
+7. **Security Validation**: File upload security and integrity checks
+8. **Error Handling**: Comprehensive error handling and user feedback

+### 🔄 In Progress Features

+1. **Performance Monitoring**: Enhanced performance tracking and drift detection
+2. **Training Service Integration**: Improved integration with external training services
+3. **Advanced Validation**: Custom validation rules and model-specific checks
+4. **Automated Testing**: Comprehensive test coverage for all components

+### 📋 Planned Features

+1. **Model Versioning**: Enhanced versioning with semantic versioning support
+2. **Model Catalog**: Centralized model catalog with metadata search
+3. **Automated Deployment**: CI/CD integration for automated model deployment
+4. **Advanced Monitoring**: Real-time monitoring dashboards and alerting

 ## Conclusion

 The Model Management System provides a comprehensive, production-ready solution for managing the complete lifecycle of machine learning models.
-From training service integration to production deployment and monitoring, the system offers robust functionality that ensures reliable, high-quality model inference in production environments.
+From flexible import capabilities to robust deployment and monitoring, the system offers functionality that ensures reliable, high-quality model inference in production environments.

 The system's flexible architecture, comprehensive validation, and user-friendly interfaces make it suitable for both technical and non-technical users, while its robust error handling and monitoring capabilities ensure reliable operation in production environments.
 The integration with training services provides a seamless workflow from model development to deployment, while the comprehensive monitoring and drift detection capabilities ensure ongoing model quality and performance.

 This system represents a complete solution for model management that addresses the challenges of deploying and maintaining machine learning models in production environments, providing the tools and processes necessary for successful model lifecycle management.

+---

+**Note**:
+- **Model training occurs in a separate, dedicated environment and is not part of this system.**
+- **The system focuses on model import, validation, deployment, and monitoring.**
+- **All model operations are user-initiated and explicit for better control and auditability.**